 Day 4: Train Trip #1 – Prague to Budapest

-We finished up our Visit to Prague and left from the train for Budapest this morning.
+We finished up our Visit to Prague and left the train for Budapest this morning.
 After a relaxing time on the train (about seven hours), we finally arrive at the central train station in Budapest, Keleti.

 Heading out of the station, we grab a taxi and head over to our hotel, the Bohem Art Hotel, on the “Pest” side of town, just one block off the Danube.
 It’s nearly 7 pm, but we are ready to begin our Budapest Tour!